apache/trafficcontrol/docs/source/api/users_id.rst

 :company:            An optional field which should contain the name of the company for which the user works
 :confirmLocalPasswd: The 'confirm' field in a new user's password specification - must match ``localPasswd``
 :country:            An optional field which should contain the name of the country wherein the user resides
-:email:              The user's email address.
+:email:              The user's email address The given email is validated (circuitously) by `GitHub user asaskevich's regular expression <https://github.com/asaskevich/govalidator/blob/9a090521c4893a35ca9a228628abf8ba93f63108/patterns.go#L7>`_ .
+Note that it can't actually distinguish a valid, deliverable, email address but merely ensure the email is in a commonly-found format.
 :fullName:           The user's full name, e.g. "John Quincy Adams"
 :localPasswd:        The user's password
 :newUser:            An optional meta field with no apparent purpose - don't use this
 :phoneNumber:        An optional field which should contain the user's phone number
 :postalCode:         An optional field which should contain the user's postal code
 :publicSshKey:       An optional field which should contain the user's public encryption key used for the SSH protocol
 :role:               The number that corresponds to the highest permission role which will be permitted to the user
 :stateOrProvince:    An optional field which should contain the name of the state or province in which the user resides
 :tenantId:           The integral, unique identifier of the tenant to which the new user shall belong

 	.. note:: This field is optional if and only if tenancy is not enabled in Traffic Control